official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 inspections process could continue.
 The inspectors reported that Iraqi co‑operation, while far from perfect, was improving.

-5

-Executive Summary19.
-By early March, the US Administration was not prepared to allow inspections to continue or give Mr Blair more time to try to achieve support for action.
+19. By early March, the US Administration was not prepared to allow inspections to continue or give Mr Blair more time to try to achieve support for action.
 The attempt to gain support for a second resolution was abandoned.